baraline/convst/docs/index.rst

     print("Accuracy Score for CST : {}".format(accuracy_score(y_test, pred)))

-1. First we import:

-  - mutliple components from sklearn to build and evaluate a pipeline
+1. First we import sklearn components to build and evaluate a pipeline, CST, and a data loading function
-  - a function that will be used to load the *GunPoint* dataset.
-  - the Convolutional Shapelet Transform (CST)

 2. Then we load the training and test sets by calling the ``load_sktime_dataset_split`` function.